xiaoDetection/Learning-Heavily-Degraded-Prior/README.md

-# Learning Heavily Degraed Piror
+# Learning Heavily Degraded Piror

 This repo is the official implementation of [Learning Heavily-Degraded Prior for Underwater Object Detection](https://ieeexplore.ieee.org/document/10113328).
 It is based on [mmdetection](https://github.com/open-mmlab/mmdetection).